Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Experiments

 \subsection{Exp-4: Ablation Studies}

-We ablate core components of EVPV to identify which parts are responsible for the verification and reranking gains. \Cref{tab:ablation_vpbench_key} reports representative variants on VisualProcessBench (Macro-F1).
+We ablate core components of EVPV to identify which parts are responsible for the verification and reranking gains.
+Table~\ref{tab:ablation_vpbench_key} reports representative variants on VisualProcessBench (Macro-F1).

 The trends closely match the EVPV design.
 First, premise verification requires \emph{usable structured evidence}.
 Replacing structured constraints with caption-only descriptions reduces overall Macro-F1 by 4.08 points, and completely removing constraints (facts = $\varnothing$) further degrades performance (-5.35).
-This shows that simply having additional text context is insufficient; the verifier benefits from structured, matchable facts that can support checklist claims.

-\emph{structure and alignment matter}.
-When we keep the same facts but shuffle them to corrupt the relational structure, Macro-F1 drops more sharply (-7.64).
+This shows that simply having additional text context is insufficient; the verifier benefits from structured, matchable facts that can support checklist claims.When we keep the same facts but shuffle them to corrupt the relational structure, Macro-F1 drops more sharply (-7.64).
 This indicates that EVPV is not merely exploiting the presence of extra tokens, but relies on faithful entity/relation alignment between checklist items and evidence to compute reliability and gate rewards appropriately.

-EVPV still depends on \emph{direct visual access}.
-Making the judge text-only while keeping the JSON constraints causes a large drop (-12.53), and removing both vision and JSON drops further (-19.23).
-Thus, structured constraints are helpful but do not fully substitute for image-conditioned verification; both modalities contribute to reliable step supervision.
-Finally, the drop-facts corruption collapses performance (-31.69), reflecting that when evidence becomes severely incomplete, the verifier is effectively ungrounded and reliability gating can no longer provide meaningful calibration.
+EVPV still benefits from direct visual input.
+Making the judge text-only while keeping JSON constraints reduces Macro-F1 by 12.53, and removing both vision and JSON drops it by 19.23.
+Severe evidence loss (drop-facts) collapses performance by 31.69, indicating that calibration fails when constraints are too incomplete.